- Clips (1)Latest ClipCher enters Michael Ball's Singers Hall of Fame

-Cher ( , born Cherilyn Sarkisian, May 20, 1946) is an American singer and actress with a career spanning five decades.
-Recognized for having brought the sense of female autonomy and self-actualization into the entertainment industry, she is known for her distinctive contralto singing voice and for having worked in various areas of entertainment, as well as for continuously reinventing both her music and image which has led to her being called the Goddess of Pop.
+Cher (born Cherilyn Sarkisian on May 20, 1946) is an American singer, actress, entertainer and fashion icon.
+Described as embodying female autonomy in a male-dominated industry, she is known for her distinctive contralto singing voice and for having worked in numerous areas of entertainment, as well as adopting a variety of styles and appearances during her five decades long career, which has led to her being nicknamed the Goddess of Pop.